Professor of Anesthesiology and Neuroscience

 Lab: MSB 526

 Our Current & Long-Term Goals

-Our long-term goal is to develop translational strategies to study and mitigate adverse, sex-dependent developmental effects of neonatal anesthesia in humans.
+- Our long-term goal is to develop translational strategies to study and mitigate long-term adverse effects of general anesthesia in humans.

 We employ a wide spectrum of techniques from molecular biology and patch-clamp electrophysiology to different behavioral paradigms in rodents.

 Our most recent findings provide the first experimental evidence that male and female Sprague-Dawley rats exposed to sevoflurane on postnatal days 56, 58, and 60 had an epigenetically altered (hypermethylated) germ cell gene for the neuron-specific K+-2Cl– (KCC2) Cl– exporter, measured 3 months later (Ju et al., 2019; see also example 6).

 Notably, the Kcc2 gene was hypermethylated and exhibited reduced expression in the brains of the male but not female offspring of the exposed parents.
 These changes in the Kcc2 gene were accompanied by behavioral deficiencies.
 Contrary to the generally accepted view that adults are largely resilient to such adverse effects of GAs, exposed young adult males, but not females, also developed long-term neuroendocrine and behavioral deficiencies, including reduced expression of the hypothalamic and hippocampal Kcc2 gene.

 These results, along with our recently published similar, but not identical, findings in rats that were neonatally exposed to sevoflurane (Ju et al., 2018; see also example 5) point to epigenetic reprogramming of parental germ cells in transmitting adverse effects of sevoflurane exposure to the next generation.

 Examples of our findings can be seen by clicking on the following hyperlinks:

 - Zhengbo Yang, MD……………..Postdoctoral associate